 What is a File Size Converter?

 A file size converter is a free online tool that instantly converts digital storage units including Bit, Byte, KB, MB, GB, TB, and PB.
 Simply enter a number and select a unit to get real-time conversions across all units.
-It supports both binary (1024-based) and decimal (1000-based) standards, making it easy to compare differences between operating systems and manufacturers.
+It uses decimal (1,000-based), matching manufacturers, macOS, and networks; the common question 'Why does my 1TB drive show as 931GB?' is answered automatically with a Windows (1,024-based) gap note for large capacities.

 Key Features